hemants1/adachain.io/index.md

 ### Our Timeline

-Server procurement, setup and configuration - Ongoing.
+-Server procurement, setup and configuration for ADA TestNet - Ongoing.
-Portal will be developed and operational early Q2 2020.
+-Portal will be developed and operational early Q2 2020.